EqualRanc/LazyEdited/ReadMe.md

 Reloads the options from the settings.xml

 #### //lazy target "Some Monster"
-Sets/Changes the current auto target monster, Single mob only for now
+Sets/Changes the current auto target monster if target name is at least a partial match, can target multiple monsters

+#### //lazy ws "Weapon Skill"
+Sets/Changes the current weaponskill to be used

+#### //lazy ws_hp_threshold XX
+Sets/Changes the threshold to use weapon skills to XX %

 ### settings.xml
 ```xml